Sohou08/Hadoop-Spark/file_format/readme.md

 XML is a input text format.
 It is not splittable since XML has an opening tag at the beginning and a closing tag at the end.
 You cannot start processing at any point in the middle of those tags.
 As Json,  It is generally used to serialize, encapsulate, and exchange data.
 XML syntax is verbose, especially for human readers, relative to other alternatives ‘text-based’ data transmission formats.
 The distinction between content and attributes in XML seems unnatural to some and makes designing XML data structures harder.
-XML is general less usable data processing due to the lack of large-scale parallelization of processing (no splittable)
+XML is general less usable on data processing due to the lack of large-scale parallelization of processing (no splittable)

    ![xml](https://user-images.githubusercontent.com/51121757/80371480-e0b3d380-8889-11ea-9ccd-ca8964b9eb22.JPG)

-There are many formats at our disposal more suitable in serialization, exchange data as e.g. avro and Protocol Buffers.
+There are other formats at our disposal more suitable in serialization, exchange data as e.g. avro and Protocol Buffers.

 ### 4. AVRO